 Tips for wet wrapping and your eczema child

 - Wet wrapping is long and boring for children, so make sure to have plenty of entertainment and distraction techniques lined up.
 We relied on TV a lot, which was a treat for our son.
 Read my post for ideas Itchy Irritated Skin, Scratching Little Fingers – Part Two: Distraction Techniques.

-- If you’re looking for a good natural, non-toxic cream, balm, or bath oil to use during wet wrapping, take a look at those available at The Eczema Company.
+- If you’re looking for a good natural, non-toxic cream or balm to use during wet wrapping, take a look at our favorites available at The Eczema Company.

 - Use caution with long wet bandages that could become unwrapped, potentially creating a suffocation hazard.
 This would be of particular concern if the child wears the wet wraps to sleep.

 - Cotton clothing made for children with eczema, such as those found here can be much easier for fast wet wrapping.
-AD Rescue Wear makes excellent fully body suits and small sleeves for wet wrapping.
+AD Rescue Wear makes excellent full body suits, small sleeves (adult sizes too), and tops and bottoms for wet wrapping – take a look at their full line here.
 While they are more expensive, people in the UK may be able to request them on prescription thus bringing the costs down substantially.

 Wet wrapping worked wonders for us.
 How did it work for you?
 Please share your experiences with us.